spring-epfl/private-collection-matching/relatedwork/README.md

 - we simulate network delays,
 - and optionally, we test that the containers can "speak" to each other with a 100 ms delay.

-And finally, we run a benchmark script for each related work, which will run the correct binaries with the correct option in the docker containers.
+And finally, we run a benchmark script for each related work, which will run the correct binaries with the correct option in the Docker containers.

 For ease of use, we also provided a Makefile which can be used to orchestrate operations.